pkuyyj/ElasticWaveProject.jl/README.md

 ![wave_3D](./docs/wave_3D.gif)

 The main difference between elastic wave and acoustic wave is that it has P-waves (Primary waves) and S-waves (Secondary waves).
 We can clearly see that there are two waves with different speed in the gif plot.
+Lame parameters (λ, μ) should be carefully adjusted to avoid gradient explosion.

-The 3D stress are also shown in this animation:
+The 3D stress are also shown in this animation of contour plot:

 ![wave_3D_contour](./docs/wave_3D_contour.gif)

 ## Discussion, Conclusion and Outlook
-The project confirms the complex nature of elastic wave, demonstrating how it can be reduced to simpler wave equations under certain conditions.
-The results have implications for understanding natural systems and enhancing seismology practices.
-Future work may explore more complex initialization state, larger system.
+The project substantiates the intricate characteristics of elastic waves, illustrating that under specific conditions, they can be distilled into more manageable wave equations.
+This revelation holds significant potential for deepening our comprehension of natural phenomena and for refining seismic analytical methods.
+Prospective endeavors could venture into examining more sophisticated initial states and expanding the system's scale.
+Surface waves, a particularly fascinating facet of elastic waves within the realm of seismology, warrant further attention.
+It would be particularly beneficial to visualize surface waves through displacement plots.